 Monitor and Update Your Plan

-It’s important to monitor your financial plan.
+It’s essential to monitor your financial plan.
 It should not be a set it and forget it plan.
 As you receive pay increases, have children, or buy a new/used car, you should update your plan.
 If you receive a pay increase, think about saving more in your current situation.
 Ask yourself, should we increase our retirement contributions or adjust our tax withholdings?
 If you need to pay for daycare, your savings goal may need to be adjusted to reflect these life events.
 You may even have to think about setting up a 529 savings plan for your new bundle of joy.

 Continue the Conversation